sasukepn1999/bathinh/_pages/about.md

 Seeking PhD opportunities
 ---
-Currently, I am actively looking for PhD opportunities in Machine learning and Computer vision with emphasis on representation learning, domain adaptation.
+Currently, I am actively looking for PhD opportunities in Machine learning and Computer vision with emphasis on representation learning and domain adaptation.

 <!-- ======